Ketel Marte Player Props: Diamondbacks vs. Pirates

 Ketel Marte At The Plate

-- Marte leads Arizona in slugging percentage (.498) thanks to 32 extra-base hits.
+- Marte has an OPS of .861, fueled by an OBP of .364 and a team-best slugging percentage of .497 this season.

-- Among qualified hitters in MLB action, his batting average ranks 20th, his on-base percentage ranks 27th, and he is 22nd in the league in slugging.
+- Among qualifying hitters in baseball, he ranks 18th in batting average, 26th in on-base percentage, and 25th in slugging.

-- Marte has reached base via a hit in 60 games this year (of 80 played), and had multiple hits in 22 of those games.
+- Marte has reached base via a hit in 61 games this season (of 81 played), and had multiple hits in 23 of those games.

-- Marte has driven home a run in 29 games this season (36.3%), including more than one RBI in 15.0% of his games and producing three or more of his team's runs on three occasions..
+- Marte has had at least one RBI in 35.8% of his games this season (29 of 81), with more than one RBI 12 times (14.8%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.